 Support Conundrum and Support as a Surcharge

-If the support is nearly all margin, with less and less offered in the 22% support cost, then it can be instead merely called a “license premium” or simply a surcharge.
-If it is merely a yearly license premium, now SAP and Oracle’s TCO substantially increases.
+If the support is nearly all margin, with less and less offered in the 22% support cost, then it can be instead merely called a “license premium” or merely a surcharge.
+If it is only a yearly license premium, now SAP and Oracle’s TCO substantially increases.

 The Rapidly Increasing Demand for Free Support

 Because we publish so much material on SAP technical areas, one place that some SAP customers have reached out to is us.
 However, interestingly, after having spent so much money on non-existent support, we often get customers who don’t have any budget, but are looking for “help.”
 After we rejected a one month project where we would have been expected to fix all of their issues and provide training, they started sending us questions and asking us to guide them for free, as they lacked budget (they said).
 This customer is scrambling and using business resources to research the problems online.
 There is a lot of need for SAP help out there, but far less of a budget to fix these support problems.
 This is one reason why SAP projects are becoming less sustainable.
 And while we don’t get Oracle requests, given the similar disinvestment in base support, we think its highly likely that Oracle customers see the same thing.

 A New Marketing Program for 3rd Party Support Providers?